IT security tips for faculty and staff

 Malware comes in many forms, and can target both computers (Windows and Macs) and mobile devices.
 In mobile devices, always check the permissions on app downloads to make sure you are not downloading a malicious application.
 Never jailbreak, sideload or install any applications outside of the App Store.

-Regularly update your computer.
-Contact IT Help (x277), if you suspect anything is different on your machine.
-Mac computers also get viruses, and users should be aware that they are not excluded from malicious software attacks, and you should keep up to date with OS updates and patches.
+Mac computers also get viruses, and users should be aware that they are not excluded from malicious software attacks.
+You should keep up to date with OS updates and patches.

 Top Tip: When you download any exe, dmg, rar or zip file, right click on the file and select “scan for threats” to scan the file with Symantec before opening.

 Using an Anti-virus will protect your machine from getting infected if you download malware accidentally.
 Anti-virus software should be considered a last line of defense, and will not protect against poor computer security practices; this is because an anti-virus can only protect against known viruses.
 Poor passwords, visits to unsecured sites, and scam emails will not be detected by an Anti-virus.

 Top Tip: Symantec Anti-Virus is installed on all OCADU procured faculty and staff computers, including Loaner laptops acquired from Laptop Helpdesks.
 If you are unsure whether your computer has anti-virus software, please contact the IT Helpdesk x277 or the Laptop Helpdesk x444/x2789.

 7. Securely Store & Share Data